Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - If they have not, then their turn simply ends, and turn to play passes to the opponent.

 Typically, a *stop minimum* is imposed; if the total value of a player's yaku is less than some agreed-upon limit, then the player cannot call *go* or *stop*.
 Instead, their turn simply ends, and the round continues.
 Typical values for the *stop minimum* are 3 points in three-player games, and 5 or 7 points in two-player games.

+### Calling *Go*
+If the player declares *go*, then the round continues.
+Their turn ends, and turn to play passes to the opponent.
+This is a calculated risk; continuing the round allows the opportunity to capture more yaku and earn valuable score bonuses, but forfeits all points should the opponent win first.

+Note that each player may call *go* as many times as they desire during the round, with increasing bonuses for each.

+### Calling *Stop*
+If the player declares *stop*, then the round immediately ends, and scores are calculated.
+This is a safe bet, which allows the player to immediately cash in on their yaku.

+## Bombing the Field